Waguy02/NetFlow-Attack-detection/README.md

 ### Autoencoder

- - Gentle introduction to Autoencoders model
+ - Introduction to Autoencoders model

  - Write a new preprocessing script called `netflow_v2_preprocessing_autoencoder.py` to clean to use the output of the previous script \
 and perform OneHotEncoding of the categorical features, Standardization of the numerical features

- - Implement the Autoencoder model in the `autoencoder.py` script
+ - Implement the Autoencoder model in the `script/autoencoder.py` script `